Sarabande (collection): Runway show

 The show opened with the lit chandelier rising to the ceiling with the rest of the room in darkness, reminiscent of a scene from Barry Lyndon.
 The lights went up when it reached its apex, and models began to enter through a draped opening at the rear of the stage.
 The models walked in a figure eight around the two orchestra groups before exiting.
 McQueen's usual stage theatrics were kept to a minimum, apart from the chandelier and orchestra.

 Forty-six looks were presented, opening with a focus on tailored or slimline looks before turning to designs with exaggerated hips and hourglass silhouettes at Look 18.
-The collection closed with a strong emhasis on floral motifs and dresses were covered or filled with flowers.
+The collection closed with a strong emphasis on floral motifs and dresses were covered or filled with flowers.
 Look 46, the last dress, was covered with silk and fresh flowers, which were sewn on just before the model walked out onto the runway.
 Loosely attached, the flowers began falling off onto the runway while the model was walking.
 Although many audience members assumed this had been carefully staged, the effect was completely accidental, and has been described as a moment of serendipitous beauty.

 After the final model exited, the lights went down briefly, leaving only the chandelier lit while the orchestra continued to play.
 The lights came back up and the models came out for their final turn, re-ordered to reflect the traditional English sequence of mourning colours: first, black ensembles for full mourning, then mixed grey and off-white looks for secondary mourning, and finally, dusky pink, lavender, and mauve for half-mourning.
 McQueen came out for his bow while they were walking.
 The lights dimmed again as they exited for the final time.
 The orchestra concluded in darkness and exited the stage.